ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-19-NLP_InterViewQuestion.md

 Projection into another space matrix.
 LDA is one the way doing this.
 Try to get best result from compressing.
 It can be understand as compressed information with minimum information loss.

 ## What are stop words?
 Describe an application in which stop words should be removed.
 Stop word usually refer to useless information in sentence.
-It vary be user scenario, however, following the NLTK stop word's list: me, I , myself are
+It vary be user scenario, however, following the NLTK stop word's list: me, I , myself are common cases for stop words.

 ## How would you design a model to predict whether a movie review was positive or negative?
-Wait to answer :P
+For unsupervised learning sentiment analysis is one simple idea.
+Collect positive and negative word.
+This question can be treated as very deep problem.

 ## How to implement flexible text matching
  1. Soundex